bramtayl/Justly/README.md

 ### Controls

-You can edit the starting instrument, starting key, starting velocity percent, and starting tempo using the controls on the right.
+You can edit the gain, starting instrument, starting key, starting velocity, and starting tempo using the controls on the left.

-You can also edit the gain with the gain slider.

 ### Chords editor